 A statement piece set with such gorgeous gems is sure to be treasured by its recipient and can be a symbolic reminder of how strong attributes of character contribute to achieving personal and professional goals relevant on graduation day and beyond.

-In many images of Emmeline Pankhurst and her activists, they can be seen wearing a suffragette brooch or suffragette necklace, so its little wonder these have become iconic, sought-after styles and emblems of the battle for equality.
+In many images of Emmeline Pankhurst and her activists, they can be seen wearing a suffragette brooch or suffragette necklace, so it's little wonder these have become iconic, sought-after styles and emblems of the battle for equality.

-Laurelle antique jewellery is proud to offer a showcase of elegant suffragette jewellery featuring a range of unusual pieces including brooches, rings, pendants, bracelets, necklaces and bangles.
+Laurelle Antique Jewellery is proud to offer a showcase of elegant suffragette jewellery featuring a range of unusual pieces including brooches, rings, pendants, bracelets, necklaces and bangles.
 Each piece is handpicked for our collection, chosen for its quality and beauty.

-As well as the centenary of womens right to vote in the UK, this summer also brings two more related anniversaries 14 June 2018 marks 90 years since Emmeline Pankhurst died and 15 July 2018 marks 160 years since she was born.
 For those women graduating this year, be sure to create your own memorable graduation celebration and remember the battle the suffragettes and other feminists of that time fought, to pave the way for the rights of women today.